vivekalumootil/agronav2/README.md

 # Agronav2
 ## Running the Robot
-Please note that the Scout2 packages need to be installed first if you would like to use the Scout2.
-See the next section.
-The following commands will set up the Scout 2 Robot.
+1. Set up the Scout 2 (only if applicable)
     ```
     $ colcon build
     $ source install/setup.bash